tolkonepiu/catppuccin-powerlevel10k-themes/README.md

 ## Available Themes

-A collection of Powerlevel10k themes designed for a beautiful and functional terminal experience.
+Below is a list of available themes, which can be found in the [themes folder](./themes).

 ### Lean

-Below is a list of available themes, which can be found in the [themes folder](./themes).
+A compact and focused theme for those who prefer a cleaner and distraction-free interface.

 ![Lean Theme Screenshot](./.github/assets/lean.png)